 - 10 cloves Garlic Peeled

-- 4 Shallots Peeled, cut into chunks
+- 4 Shallots (French shallots) Peeled, cut into chunks

-- 2 tablespoon Tamarind juice
+- 2 tablespoon Tamarind paste (or concentrate) See note 3.

 - ¼ teaspoon Salt